IBM/pymm/benchmarks/python/README.md

 To change the running time:
 - You can change the size of the graph, there are two parameters, number of nodes and edge probability.
-This is the default values
+Here are the default values
 ```
 nodes = 25*1000
 edges_prob = 0.0001